 Church officials and medieval scribes often simply spelled names as they sounded.
 As a result, a single person's name may have been recorded a dozen different ways during his lifetime.
 Spelling variations for the name Furlow include: Furlong, Furlang and others.

 More information is included under the topic Early Furlow Notables in all our PDF Extended History products and printed products wherever possible.

 In the 1840s, Ireland experienced a mass exodus to North America due to the Great Potato Famine.
 These families wanted to escape from hunger and disease that was ravaging their homeland.
 With the promise of work, freedom and land overseas, the Irish looked upon British North America and the United States as a means of hope and prosperity.
 Those that survived the journey were able to achieve this through much hard work and perseverance.
 Early immigration and passenger lists revealed many bearing the name Furlow:

-Furlow Settlers in the United States in the 20th Century
+Furlow Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.